lschierer/HP_Stuff/starlight/src/content/docs/Harrypedia/non-beings/boggart.md

 ### Analysis

-Unlike the [Dementors](../dementor), there are no obvious inconsistencies with the boggarts.
+Unlike the [Dementors], there are no obvious inconsistencies with the boggarts.
 That is not to say there are no concerns.
-These particular [non-beings](../) exemplify the problems with the [balance of power](../../balance) more clearly than, I think, anything else in the books do.
-They can become _anything_, **_including having a reasonably effective facsimile of that something's magic_** (thus it can become a [Dementor](../dementor).
+These particular [non-beings] exemplify the problems with the [balance of power] more clearly than, I think, anything else in the books do.
+They can become _anything_, **_including having a reasonably effective facsimile of that something's magic_** (thus it can become a [Dementor].
 Even if it is a somewhat weakened facsimile, the fact that it can resurrect a suppressed memory and cause [Harry] to faint means that it is still a frighteningly over-powered creature.

-[Harry]: ../../people/Potter/Harry_James/
+[Harry]: /harrypedia/people/potter/harry_james//
 [tells]: https://www.rowlingindex.org/work/pmbog/
+[Dementors]: /harrypedia/non-beings/dementor/
+[Dementor]: /harrypedia/non-beings/dementor/
+[non-beings]: /harrypedia/non-beings/
+[balance of power]: /harrypedia/balance/

 [^211021-11]:
     Mrs. J. K. Rowling.